Skip to main content

 Figure 1.
 ESC test fixture.

 Environmental Stress Cracking (ESC) in plastics is a phenomenon based on the simple example above.
-It is caused by an external substance permeating into the molecular structure of the plastic that interferes with intermolecular forces, making it easier for the individual molecules to slip and slide past each other while the part is in a stressed state.
+It’s caused by an external substance permeating into the molecular structure of the plastic, interfering with intermolecular forces.
+This makes it easier for the individual molecules to slip and slide past each other while the part is in a stressed state.
 This slow disentanglement can eventually result in crack development and failure.
-This mechanism is not degradation and does not attack or break down the individual molecular chains.
+This mechanism is not degradation; it doesn’t attack or break down the individual molecular chains.
 The information in chemical resistance tables is generally based on the evaluation of the effects of molecular degradation.
 With ESC, the molecules simply disentangle and slide apart in the presence of stress while in contact with the chemical agent.
-Compatibility tables may not adequately convey this effect on the plastic.
+Compatibility tables often don’t adequately convey this subtle yet significant effect on the plastic, making robust environmental stress cracking testing essential.

 ESC cracking